Mote-Apps/mote-pages-feedback/README.md

 # Hello folks! 👋
-  We’re using **Discussions** as a place to connect with other members of our community.
+  We’re using **Discussions** as the place to connect and discuss new features for Mote in the open with everyone.

 You are invited to...